List of Double-A baseball stadiums

 FNB Field opened in 1987 and is the home of the Eastern League's Harrisburg Senators.

 There are 30 stadiums in use by Double-A Minor League Baseball teams.
 The Eastern League (EL) uses 12 stadiums, the Southern League (SL) uses 8, and the Texas League (TL) uses 10.
 The oldest stadium is Synovus Park (1926) in Columbus, Georgia, which became the home of the SL's Columbus Clingstones in 2025.
 The newest stadiums for the 2026 season will be CarMax Park in Richmond, Virginia, and Erlanger Park in Chattanooga, Tennessee, respective homes of the EL's Richmond Flying Squirrels and the SL's Chattanooga Lookouts.
 One stadium was built in each of the 1920s, 1950s and 1980s, eight in the 1990s, eight in the 2000s, six in the 2010s, and five in the 2020s.
-The highest seating capacity is 10,486 at Hammons Field in Springfield, Missouri, where the TL's Springfield Cardinals play.
+The highest seating capacity is 10,486 at Route 66 Stadium in Springfield, Missouri, where the TL's Springfield Cardinals play.
 The lowest capacity is 5,038 at Blue Wahoos Stadium in Pensacola, Florida, where the SL's Pensacola Blue Wahoos play.